sakardogukan/Checkout_App/Readme.md

 ## CheckOut App Project

 # Description
-Project aims to create Checkout App Program.
+Project aims to create a real checkout page of e-commerce website.

 ## Objective
 At the end of the project, following topics are to be covered;